-9.2 Products administered by a healthcare professional
+9.2.
+Products administered by a healthcare professional or in a hospital

-For a product administered by a health professional, information from the summary of product characteristics for the health professional (e.g. the instructions for use, amongst other things) could be included at the end of the patient leaflet in a tear-off portion, to be removed prior to giving the leaflet to the patient.
+For a product administered by a healthcare professional, information from the summary of product characteristics for the healthcare professional (e.g. the instructions for use) could be included at the end of the patient leaflet e.g. in a tear-off portion, to be removed prior to giving the leaflet to the patient.
 Alternatively the complete summary of product characteristics could be provided in the pack along with the package leaflet.

-For a product administered in hospital additional package leaflets may also be provided separately from the medicinal product package (in addition to the one provided in the pack) to ensure that every patient receiving the medicine has access to the information.
-When the package leaflet is provided separately, the marketing authorisation holder should take appropriate measures to enable the hospital staff to provide the patient with the current version of the package leaflet.
+For a product administered in hospital additional package leaflets (in addition to the one provided in the pack) may be made available on request to ensure that every patient receiving the medicine has access to the information.